1957 Thai coup d'état: Situation

 The coup came after ten years of military rule under Field Marshal Plaek Phibunsongkhram (known as Phibun).
 During this time, many conflicts and power struggles emerged among different factions in the armed forces.
 Supporters of former liberal Prime Minister Pridi Phanomyong, who still had allies in the military, tried and failed to overthrow Phibun twice—in 1949 and 1951.
 The rivalries within the army were not just about political and military control but also about economic power.
 In 1955, Phibun allowed the creation of political parties, and one of them, the Seri Manangkhasila Party, became the ruling party.
 It was led mainly by top military figures—Phibun himself, General Sarit Thanarat (the Army Commander-in-Chief), and Police Director-General Phao Siyanon.
 However, instead of unity, each of these men built their own internal factions to strengthen their personal influence.

+King Bhumibol during his monkhood, visiting the Government House to ask for alms on 31 October 1956.
+Prime Minister Plaek Phibunsongkhram is on the right.

 The February 1957 general elections was widely seen as corrupt, with massive vote-buying and manipulation by the government.
 This caused a public backlash against Phibun and Phao.
 Sarit and parts of the military sided with the opposition, accusing the government of fraud and corruption.
 When Phibun tried to form a new cabinet, 48 army officers, including Sarit and his deputy General Thanom Kittikachorn, resigned in protest.

 Large public demonstrations soon broke out against the government.
 King Bhumibol Adulyadej also disapproved of Phibun and supported his removal.
 Phibun had long been critical of the monarchy, trying to limit its role to purely constitutional duties.
 The King, in turn, never hid his dislike for the Prime Minister.
 Tensions grew even more when Phibun took on religious duties that were traditionally reserved for the monarch—such as leading the 1956–57 celebrations for the 2,500th anniversary of Buddhism.
 His attempt to gain popularity among the people through these acts failed and only deepened the divide.